max-kim/exampleReactNativeApp/README.md

 ## Installation

-You can install 'sORM' with these commands:
+You can install App with these commands:
 ```bash
     $ git clone https://github.com/max-kim/exampleReactNativeApp.git
     $ cd exampleReactNativeApp